Ankush7Kumar/VM-Nexus/README.md

 ## Project Overview

 VM Nexus simplifies virtual machine management by enabling CRUD operations on VM models through a user-friendly API and dynamic frontend interface.
-Designed with Docker for streamlined deployment, the application facilitates concurrent execution of Django and Webpack processes, enhancing development and production workflows.
+Designed with Docker for streamlined deployment, the application facilitates execution of Django and Webpack processes, enhancing development and production workflows.

 ## Technologies Used